Morris

 The piece itself is not about these chords, but it does of course use them to form its underlying harmonic foundation.
 This 10-minute work is episodic in nature.
 It quickly changes characters and tempos.
 The instruments interact in a very tight-knit and precise manner.
 Some episodes and motives recur, others do not.
 And I very much wanted to treat the group as a balanced ensemble, where each part carries as much responsibility as the others.
 I did also envision a very idiomatic work, one made for the special characteristics of these wonderful instruments, but one which certainly presses the boundaries of the instruments a bit as well.

-I thank Intermezzo for coming up with the idea and extending this commission to me, my son Jacob for helping me input and prepare the score and parts, but most of all I am grateful to members of the Utah Symphony Horn section, Stephen Kostyniak, Llewellyn Humphries, Ronand Breitel and Stephen Proser, who premiered it so wonderfully, and brought it from the point where I only imagined it to its real sonic presence.
+Much went into the making of this work.
+I thank Intermezzo for coming up with the idea and extending this commission to me, my son Jacob for helping me input and prepare the score and parts, but most of all I am grateful to Stephen, Llew, Ron and Steve for their wonderful musicianship, patience, tenacity, and humor.
+To say nothing of the tremendous amount of personal and collective time they dedicated to this piece in order to bring it from the point where I only imagined it to its real sonic presence.

 Go back to top.